mirohhinkov/Sync-d/README.md

 ### 2.1 Selective Content Sharing

 This feature enables users to select **specific files** from their device to share in real time.
-It allows users to share visually based content that can be mirrored efficiently.
+It allows them to share visually based content that can be mirrored efficiently.

 Supported content types:
 - Photos (JPEG, PNG)